rishi2019194/triton-python-backend-nugraph3/README.md

       cd triton-python-backend-nugraph3/
       tritonserver --model-repository gnn_models_pip/

-   3. Using same version of python as python-stub of triton (3.10) with all libraries installed in numl environment via pip
+   3. Using same version of python as python-stub of triton (3.10) with all libraries installed in numl conda environment via pip

       cd triton-python-backend-nugraph3/
-      tritonserver --model-repository gnn_models/
+      tritonserver --model-repository gnn_models_conda/

 ## Using pip command